microsoft/AzureProvisioningUsingFunctions/README.md

 ### Authorize app access to Azure Active Directory

 	1. From the created app, select from left menu of the app created API Authorization.
-	2. Add Graph Authorization: User.ReadWrite.All, LicenseAssignment.ReadWrite.All
+	2. Add Graph Authorization: User.ReadWrite.All, LicenseAssignment.ReadWrite.All, Group.ReadWrite.All, Group.Create
 	3. Provide Admin consent for the authorizations